ScottLogic/blog/_posts/2024-11-05-building-an-assignment-algorithm-3.markdown

     }
 </style>

 The third and final blog of the series, well done for making it thus far!
 We will look at the last piece of the puzzle - slot sorting, which can make a substantial difference to the outcome of our algorithm.
-Then we will wrap up - looking at how all the elements of the algorithm discussed in the past 3 blogs in this series come together.
-You can find the [first blog here]({{site.baseurl}}/2024/10/24/building-an-assignment-algorithm-1.html), and the [second blog here]({{site.baseurl}}/2024/11/04/building-an-assignment-algorithm-2.html).
+Then we will wrap up - looking at how all the elements of the algorithm discussed in this series come together.
+You can find the [first episode here]({{site.baseurl}}/2024/10/24/building-an-assignment-algorithm-1.html), and the [second episode here]({{site.baseurl}}/2024/11/04/building-an-assignment-algorithm-2.html).

-In the first two blogs in this series, we looked at the mechanics of how we assigned talks to attendees algorithmically for a conference.
+In the first two episodes in this series, we looked at the mechanics of how we assigned talks to attendees algorithmically for a conference.
 This involved:

 1. Sorting by surplus difference: Looking ahead, seeing what talks are more popular and thereafter ordering attendees accordingly.
 Calculating who would need to compromise (if at all) on their first choice for an optimal result.
-2. Sorting by aggregate compromise: Examining how attendees compromising over multiple time slots.
+2. Sorting by aggregate compromise: Examining how attendees compromise over multiple time slots.
 Sorting the attendees in a way that avoided an individual(s) being the sacrificial lamb and taking the burden of all the compromise.
-3. The interplay between these two sorting methods: How surplus difference and aggregate compromise had to be combined and run simultaneously, for the algorithm to give an optimal result.
+3. The interplay between these two sorting methods: How surplus difference and aggregate compromise must be combined and run simultaneously, for the algorithm to give an optimal result.

 <br>

 ## Slot Sorting

-We assign talks one timeslot at a time.
+We assign talks one time slot at a time.
 However, what time slot should we start with?
 Would the order even make a difference?

 Since we do assign talks according to compromise, any mass accumulation of compromise in one slot will be evened out in the subsequent slot(s).
 However, if there is a mass accumulation of compromise in the last slot (that assignments are made in), then there won’t be any scope for this to be evened-out.
 Therefore, we decided that we wanted to make all the difficult decisions, high in compromise, earlier on in the process.
 Meaning that there would be space for compromise to be evened out amongst the attendees, after having run the process through the rest of the slots.
 That is to say, the slots with the least even-spread of surplus difference should go first.

 For example, imagine everyone had the exact same preferences in the last slot (unevenly distributed preferences), with talks having a capacity constraint.
 Furthermore, let’s say the compromise levels are all equal because the algorithm has managed to be very fair up to this final slot.
 Everyone having the same preferences would lead to a few people getting 3rd choices.
 So, the end result of the algorithm is unfortunately unfair for some individuals, because there’s a lack of slots left to compensate any compromise.

 Alternatively, let’s say we order the slots from an uneven spread of surplus difference to an even spread.
 Beginning with a slot of unevenly distributed surplus difference, everyone has the same talk preferences (as we finished with in the previous example).
 People in this slot would still get their third choices, but this time there are many slots for these attendees to get priority.
-Those who got their 3rd choice before, would be only getting first (and occasionally second) choices for the rest of the algorithmic process.
+Those who got their 3rd choice before, would be more likely to get first choices for the rest of the algorithmic process.
 Now for the last slot, there is an even spread of surplus difference, let’s say everyone’s first choice is for separate talks and they all receive their first choice.
 Since this algorithm has run over multiple slots already, we can assume the spread of compromise between the attendees is also very even.
 Since everyone gets their first choice, 0 compromise would be made, the spread of compromise remains even and everyone is happy.

 The plot thickens if there are duplicate talks.
 Duplicate talks are the same talk given in different time slots - if for example, the talk is thought to be popular or important.
 Obviously, attendees shouldn’t attend the same talk twice, so care must be taken in not assigning the same talk twice.
 We won’t go into this in too much depth, but this does affect slot sorting.